 Mountain View's population, however, had increased ten-fold since I was born nearby in a pear orchard.
 It was still multiplying by annual double digits.
 A rapid metamorphous was occurring.
 Moffett Field, my landmark beacon, is now occupied by Google.

 Home prices escalated rapidly after our purchase.
-Mountain View when we purchased was mostly lower middle to middle class white with a few Mexicans plus a fair number of Filipinos and military associated with the naval base.
+Mountain View when we purchased was mostly lower-middle to middle class white with a few Mexicans plus a fair number of Filipinos and military associated with the naval base.
 It was laid back but rapidly changed as home ownerships flipped.
 New arrivals came not just from the US but everywhere.
 What was important was, "having a good time" not who your parents were or what your background was, blessings for us.
-While we made new friends, and enjoyed backyard BBQs, neighbors tended to come and go breaking the continuity of community.
+While we made new friends and enjoyed backyard BBQs, neighbors tended to come and go breaking the continuity of the community.

 With the kids a little older, we periodically drove to San Francisco on Saturdays, our atomic family day.
 Dad had often taken me with him to its Chinatown to buy Oriental specialty foods.
 Mom never went with the excuse she had house chores.
 I knew the shops to go to and the foods to buy for Dad.
 We discovered brunch at the Yank Sing restaurant on Broadway, the first to introduce Dim Sim.
 We splurged on their delicacies as the food carts passed, always spent more than intended but it was our special day.
 We skipped the carts chicken feet but bought a bottle of their hot sauce for Dad.

-Hubby driving on Broadway always sneaked glances at the blatant topless go-go girl signs, especially the large corner marquee of the Condor Club announcing Carol Doda’s twin 44’s and her swing.
-As far as I know he never saw her swing but his furtive glances confirmed men have a breast thing.
-My milk duds, once thought to large, now seemed not large enough.
+Hubby driving on Broadway always sneaked glances at the blatant topless go-go girl signs, especially the large corner marquee of the Condor Club announcing Carol Doda’s twin 44's and her swing.
+As far as I know, he never saw her swing but his furtive glances confirmed men have a breast thing.
+My milk duds once thought too large, now seemed not large enough.

 I learned my in-laws had puppet shadow tales of woe.
 My father in law fell from high up life's business ladder after he discovered my mother in law in an affair.
 One Sunday, after our BBQ and a few drinks, he told me privately in the backyard, I was the daughter he always wanted, the one lost by my mother in law's miscarriage.
 It was the first time he hugged me as a daughter.
 There were tears in his eyes as we went back in the house.